 Freshbooks has grown significantly since those early days, operating out of a basement.
-Today’s Freshbooks has more than 100 employees, serving customers on nearly 150 nations.
+Today’s Freshbooks has more than 500 employees, serving customers in over 160 nations.
 In North America they are second only to QuickBooks in the Cloud Accounting sphere.
 In recent years, FreshBooks has continued to distinguish itself in its sector, for excellence in customer service and the innovation and usability of its apps.
 They’re also known for their likable attitude, something difficult for an accounting service to manifest.
 But they’ve got a dog on staff (Vice Pres of Cross-cultural integration), and they find ways to project fun.
 So there’s that.

 Click to Check out FreshBooks for Free Today.